 Unusual Options Activity Insight: Comcast

-Shares of Comcast (NASDAQ:CMCSA) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved up to $58.06.
+Shares of Comcast (NASDAQ:CMCSA) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved down to $56.68.

 - Sentiment: BULLISH